nais/doc/clusters/migrating-to-gcp.md

 See the table at the top of this page for differences between GCP and on-premises and what applies to your application

 ### What should we change?
-Although not specifically applicable for migration to GCP, you will have an easier time using [tokendings] instead of fighting your way through API-GW
-Tokendings is still a concept in early stages, but please do contact us if you're interested, as we're looking for beta testers.
+Use [tokendings] instead of API-GW
+If using automatically configured [buckets] or [postgres], use [Google APIs](https://cloud.google.com/storage/docs/reference/libraries)

 ### What do we not need to change?
-We've tried our best to make things as familiar as possible, so most things will work as it does today.
-You do not have to make any changes to your application code, except when using [buckets] or [postgres], where you need to change how you wire up the data source connections.
+You do not have to make any changes to your application code.
 Ingresses work the same way, although some domains overlap and others are exclusive.
 Logging, secure logging, metrics and alerts work the same way